duplicitous-dungbeetle/discord-pontoon-bot/README.md

 Am new to programming, if you have any suggestions/feedback/ideas for me to improve please share it with me.

-If there are bugs, please tell inform me too.
+If there are bugs, please inform me too.